 READ ALSO: Finally, I don’t Hate my Body

 People starving in third world countries don’t obsess over thigh gaps.
 They are happy to have food in their bellies.
 People concerned with diabetes and high blood pressure worry about their diet for health reasons, to achieve maximum health not so that their asses look great in a pair of Lululemon.
 I think to each their own.

 None of us know what others are going through.
 I’ve not lived your life and you’ve not lived mine.
 We come from different backgrounds, socioeconomic statuses and cultures and what is right for you might not be what is right for me.

-I would never tell you how to live your life, what to wear or not to wear or how to behave because I don’t know your perspective.
-I haven’t lived your life, survived your circumstances or struggles.
-I haven’t felt your heartbreak or known your loss and what from on the outside might look like negativity, not good enough or “wrong” could be so much better than the day before and could be the very best you have to offer at this time.
+I’d never tell you how to live your life, what to wear or not to wear or how to behave because I don’t know your perspective.
+Only you have lived your life, survived your circumstances or struggles.
+Your heartbreak, loss and what on the outside looks like negativity, not good enough or “wrong” could be so much better than the day before and could be the very best you have to offer at this time.

-I try to consider this as I have spent time on both sides of this coin, as all of us have.
-The thing is I want to live my best life, do my best and be my best me and that has nothing to do with you…just as how you choose to live your best life has nothing to do with me but still I wish us all happiness and success, whatever that might look like to each and every one of us.
+I try to consider this as I’ve spent time on both sides.
+The thing is I want to live my best life.
+Do my best and be my best me and that has nothing to do with you.
+Just as how you choose to live your best life has nothing to do with me.
+Still, I wish us all happiness and success, whatever that might look like to each and every one of us.